pulumi/docs/content/blog/unified-logs-with-pulumi-logs/index.md

 Underneath the hood, these logs live in different and uncorrelated CloudWatch LogGroups, spread across an AWS account.
-But with `pulumi logs` we can get the application-centric view we need to understand the overall behaviour of our application architecture.
+But with `pulumi logs` we can get the application-centric view we need to understand the overall behavior of our application architecture.

 ## Controlling Log Rendering